rmsprofesh-source/Rhondalbi-portfolio-sql-ssrs-powerbi/Documentation/04_AddTerminations_Doc.md

 ## 📌 Purpose
 This script assigns termination dates to approximately **15% of employees**, ensuring terminations only occur **after an employee’s final job change**.
-The goal is to introduce realistic turnover behavior into the dataset while maintaining strict chronological accuracy for HR analytics.
+The goal is to introduce realistic turnover behavior into the dataset while maintaining strict chronological accuracy for TechCorp_HR_Analytics analytics.

 ---